OpenDataVBB/gtfs-rt-infrastructure/readme.md

 This repo **configures the machines that the [VBB GTFS Realtime (GTFS-RT) feed](https://github.com/OpenDataVBB/gtfs-rt-feed) runs on** using [Ansible](https://docs.ansible.com/ansible/latest/index.html).

+> [!NOTE]
+> The password required to decrypt the [Ansible-Vault](https://docs.ansible.com/ansible/10/cli/ansible-vault.html)-encrypted secrets in this repository must be in a plain text file at `~/.vault-passwords/vbb-gtfs-rt-infrastructure.private`.

 ## VDV-453 proxy machines

 > [!NOTE]